Stellaris-code/hollyhock-fork/README.md

 ## `src/`
 Code written to be run on the fx-CP400.

-### `file_execute/`
-Tool used to execute code from a file stored on the calculator's flash.

 ## `tools/`
 Tools for manipulating fx-CP400 firmware images, and useful IDAPython scripts.

-### `fw_extract.py`
-Extracts firmware images from a ZIP file firmware updater, as downloaded from the CASIO website.

-### `fw_pack.py`
-Compresses a firmware file in the specific way required for it to be embedded into an `OSupdateDLL.dll` file.